Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/09-external-power.md

 ---
-title: Supplying auxiliary power to the Pioreactor's PWM channels
+title: Supplying more power to the PWM channels
 slug: /external-power
 ---